watsang/masterthesis-2014-2015/Literature_research/README.md

 When I started reading the literature on diversity indices in microbial ecology, I received some really helpful articles from [Aisling Daly](http://www.kermit.ugent.be/phd%20students.php?navigatieId=92&categorieId=11).
 The recommended list filtered out a bunch of confusing papers.
 It also helped in gaining a better understanding on the issues on diversity indices in ecology.

+# The Objective
+The goal is to manipulate the resistance of a microbial community by changing the composition of a community.

+# General Background
+[Microbial Resource Management](http://onlinelibrary.wiley.com/doi/10.1002/elsc.200620176/abstract) -- the paper lays the foundation for manipulating microbial communities from an ecological perspective.

 For people who want to get into the biodiversity debates in ecology, the list of articles below may be a good start.

 ## Diversity indices.
 =====================

-The problem?
+The problem of diversity indices?
 There are numerous species diversity indices and there is no clear distinction about their usage or suitability fo
 Which diversity index to choose?

 ## Evenness